nutanix-cloud-native/cluster-api-provider-nutanix/docs/developer_workflow.md

     export NUTANIX_SSH_AUTHORIZED_KEY='your-ssh-key'
     ```

+    Note: unlike the manual workload cluster flow above, `CONTROL_PLANE_ENDPOINT_IP` and
+    `CONTROL_PLANE_ENDPOINT_IP_WORKLOAD_CLUSTER` do not need to be set here.
+The e2e suite reserves
+    a free IP from `NUTANIX_SUBNET_NAME` via Prism Central's IPAM at suite startup, and releases it
+    again at the end of the run, so it is safe to run e2e tests concurrently without picking IPs by
+    hand or colliding with other runs against the same subnet.

     The remaining values for the e2e tests are set in `test/e2e/config/nutanix.yaml`

 1. Run the relevant e2e tests by specifying the label filters.
 For example, to run the non-clusterclass quickstart tests: